 Client: York St. John University

-Timescale: Planned Completion - Spring 2020
+Timescale: Planned Completion - Spring 2021

-Size: 4,000 m²
+Size: 3,500 m²

-The project is due to complete in Spring 2020.
+The project is due to complete in Spring 2021.

 As one of the fastest growing universities in the country, we need to develop innovative teaching space for specialist subjects.
 We were impressed with Tate Harmer’s proposal for a vibrant, state-of-the-art creative centre that recognises the needs of future students.
-Their design was the stand-our winner for reflecting the ambition and optimism of York St John University, making the most of the building’s position in the centre of campus and showcasing our location in the heart of the city.”Rob Hickey, Executive Director of Innovation and Growth at York St John University
+Their design was the stand-out winner for reflecting the ambition and optimism of York St John University, making the most of the building’s position in the centre of campus and showcasing our location in the heart of the city.”Rob Hickey, Executive Director of Innovation and Growth, York St John University